Climbing To Island Peak

 Is there a lake near the Island Peak?

-Do we need travel insurance for Island peak climbing?
+Do we need travel insurance for Island Peak climbing?

 What types of documents are necessary for Island Peak Climbing?